MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 - The Seven Churches.md

 ==Revelation 2:10==
 https://www.bible.com/bible/111/REV.2.10

-- Never be afraid of what you suffer, everyone suffers in their life, being Christian doesn't exempt you from that but remember that Jesus has conoured death, hell and the grave so whatever you go through
+- Never be afraid of what you suffer, everyone suffers in their life, being Christian doesn't exempt you from that but remember that Jesus has conoured death, hell and the grave so whatever you go through, God has got you.
+- When there is a test, do not give in, keep firm on your beliefs and faith in Jesus and you will be rewarded in Heaven.

 >' Whoever has ears, let them hear what the Spirit says to the churches.
 The one who is victorious will not be hurt at all by the second death. '
 ==Revelation 2:11==